TeamPrivate8080/covid-net/README.md

 # Covid V2 Driven Network
 > ⚠️ Please don't attack websites without the owner's consent.
+> This isn't a botnet or malware source.
+Everything you do is scanned or sent from your own server.

 This repository contains two main engines: